OfficeDev/generator-office/src/docs/ssl.md

 # Adding Self-Signed Certificates as Trusted Root Certificate

+Office clients require add-ins and webpages to come from a trusted and secure location.
 This generator leverages [Browsersync](https://browsersync.io/) to start a web server, which requires a self-signed certificate.
-Your workstation will not trust this certificate and thus, the Office client where you are running your Office Add-in from will not load your add-in from an untrusted and unsecure location.
+Your workstation will not trust this certificate and thus, the Office client, in which you are running your Office Add-in, will not load your add-in.

-To fix this, you need to configure your developer workstation to trust the self-signed certifiacte from the gulp plugin.
+To fix this, you need to configure your developer workstation to trust the self-signed certificate.
 The steps for this differ depending on your developer environment (OSX / Windows / Linux).
 Use these instructions to trust the certificate:

 - OS X: [Apple Support - OS X Yosemite: If your Certificate Isn't Being Accepted](https://support.apple.com/kb/PH18677)
 - Windows: [TechNet - Manage Trusted Root Certificates](https://technet.microsoft.com/en-us/library/cc754841.aspx)

 ## OS X

-Using Chrome, when you browse to a site that has an untrusted certificate, the browser will display an error with the certificate:
+When you browse to a site that has an untrusted certificate, the browser will display an error with the certificate:

   ![](assets/ssl-chrome-error.png)

-### Option #1: Simply Proceed using the Chrome browser
+### Option #1: Bypassing the error in Chrome

 choose the “Advanced” link, then choose “Proceed to local (unsafe)“.

   ![](assets/ssl-chrome-bypass.gif)

-### Option #2: Trsting a certificate
+### Option #2: Trusting a certificate

 #### Get certificate in Chrome